DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v6/readme.md

 - Output becomes more natural and less robotic
 - Reduces repetition and improves readability
-- Produces feedback closer to how a human teacher would speak
+- Produces feedback closer to how a human teacher communicates
 - Filters out weak signals, focusing on more relevant patterns

 ---